Klipsch Cornwall IV Speaker Review. The Gentle Giant.

 The Klipsch Cornwall IV do have some of this audiophile 3D effect after they have some hours on them.
 Where the III had little, the IV steps it up and again as yes, these do image nicely.
 It’s just that this is not what they are made for.
 These are made to give you pleasing music for the rest of your life and are super easy to drive.
 But I will say it again, these deserve amplification as good as the speakers.
 Spend $6000 on these?
-Spend at least $3300 on an integrated amplifier (this one) to get the most from them.
-At least!
+Spend at least half of that on a quality amp.

 As for setup, the Cornwall IV sound their best in the corners, but pulled out into the room some.
 Toe in?
 After weeks of trying these with no toe in, extreme toe in, pulled out into the room and even back against the wall I ended up, finally, five months later with the speakers about 1 1/2 feet from the back wall, and toed in slightly.
 This brings a wall to wall soundstage, a mastic sound with perfect highs and mid and bass along with a 3 dimensional welcoming sound.
 It’s like real music, live music.